riturajkaushik/pydart2/README.md

 The next step is to compile the package using setup.py

+On the cluster/server, use the branch ```on_cluster``` as it has conditional building of graphics related things depending upon the availability of graphics headers in dart/includes.

 If you have installed Dart from source and it was built it with option **'-DDART_ENABLE_SMID=ON'**, then your dart library was built with CXX flag **'-march=native'**.
 So to match that, you have to build pydart2 with that CXX flag enabled.
 Otherwise pydart2 will give runtime error (stack smashing).
 So to compile pydart2 with '-march=native' flag, do the following:

 ```bash